Zettlr/zettlr-docs/docs/en/academic/presentations.md

 2. Simply put all images inside the same directory as your presentation file.
 Then linking to them using their file name should suffice.
 3. Upload them to the web, for instance unto an image hosting service, and link their URLs.
 Only drawback: You would need to rely on a working internet connection at the place where you hold your presentation.

-A rule of thumb is: If Zettlr correctly displays your images, so will your presentation, as long as you make sure the presentation is in _exactly_ the same directory as your source file relative to the images.
+A rule of thumb is: If Zettlr correctly displays your images, so will your presentation, as long as you make sure the presentation is in _exactly_ the right place relative to your image files.

+> If you really must, you can tell Pandoc to include all images directly in the HTML file by setting the variable `self-contained` to `true` in your defaults file (it does not work inside the frontmatter).
+But remember that many images in your presentation could easily result in an HTML file of dozens of Megabyte.
+However, then you'd have a truly self-contained presentation file.